akriegler/SARR/README.md

 For the visualization and visual verification run [visualization.py](./src/visualization.py)

-The plots have been pre-rendered into interactive html-files which can be found at: [View visualization](https://akriegler.github.io/SARR/)
+The plots have been pre-rendered into interactive html-files and the toolkit can be found at: [View visualization](https://akriegler.github.io/SARR/)

-(COMING SOON) A video of these plots with some explanations is available at: [View video](https://github.com/akriegler/SARR/tree/main/video/verification.mp4)
+A video of these plots with some explanations is available at: [View video](./video/supplementary_video_visualization-toolkit_symmetry_II.mp4)

 For questions contact Andreas Kriegler (andreas.kriegler@tuwien.ac.at)